pyhys/minimalmodbus/trunk/doc/develop.rst

 Note that the term 'address' is ambigous, why it is better to use the terms 'register address' or 'slave address'.

+Use only external links in the README.txt, otherwise they will not work on Python Package Index (PyPI).

 General driver structure
 -------------------------------------------------------------------------